-We are pleased to invite you to attend the 2019 Annual Meeting of Shareholders of Calavo Growers, Inc. The meeting will be held on April 24, 2019 at 1:00 p.m.
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of Calavo Growers, Inc., a California corporation, will be held on April 25, 2018 at 1:00 p.m.
 Pacific Time at 15765 W. Telegraph Road, Santa Paula, California, 93060 for the following purposes:

-- (1) To elect the thirteen directors named in this proxy statement, each for a term of one year; - (2) To ratify the appointment of our independent registered public accounting firm for fiscal year 2019; - (3) To conduct an advisory vote on executive compensation and; - (4) To transact such other business as may properly come before the meeting.
+- (1) To elect the thirteen directors named in this proxy statement, each for a term of one year; - (2) To ratify the appointment of our independent registered public accounting firm for fiscal year 2018; - (3) To conduct an advisory vote on executive compensation; - (4) To conduct an advisory vote on the frequency of holding future advisory votes on executive compensation; and - (5) To transact such other business as may properly come before the meeting.